juspay/services-flake/README.md

 # services-flake

-Declarative, composable, and reproducible services for Nix development environment, as a [process-compose-flake](https://github.com/Platonic-Systems/process-compose-flake) module (based on [flake-parts](https://flake.parts)).
+`services-flake` provides declarative, composable, and reproducible services for Nix development environment, as a [process-compose-flake](https://github.com/Platonic-Systems/process-compose-flake) module (based on [flake-parts](https://flake.parts)).
 Enabling users to have NixOS-like service on MacOS and Linux.

 ![Demo](./doc/demo.gif)